D-instanton Effects on the Holographic Weyl Semimetals: Introduction

-In the strong axial field region $\left|m/b\right| < 1/2$, two of the four energy levels meet at two points in the momentum space, $\vec{k} =(0,0 \pm\sqrt{(b/2)^2 -m^2})$ with zero energy eigenvalue.
-These two points correspond to the Weyl nodes in the Weyl semimetal(WSM).
-Near each node, the energy eigenstate shows a linear dispersion relation.
-In the case of $\left|m/b\right| > 1/2$, the energy gap appears, and the system becomes an insulating state.
-At $|m/b| =1/2$, all zero-energy nodes are coincident at the origin in the momentum space, and the system becomes a Dirac material.
+From the dispersion relation, two of the four branches (those with the positive sign inside the parentheses) remain gapped for finite $m$ and $b$.
+In the strong axial field regime, $|m/b|<1/2$, two gapless points appear at $\vec{k} =(0,0,\pm\sqrt{(b/2)^2 -m^2})$, which correspond to Weyl nodes.
+Near each node, the dispersion relation becomes linear, characteristic of Weyl fermions.
+In contrast, for $|m/b|>1/2$, a finite energy gap opens and the system becomes an insulator.
+At the critical point $|m/b|=1/2$, the two nodes merge at the origin of momentum space, signaling a band inversion as the parameter $b$ is varied.

 The axial vector potential in (\ref{WeylL}) gives rise to an axial anomaly that leads to nontrivial transport phenomena.
-Due to the axial potential, the electric current is generated orthogonal to both the external electric field and the direction of the axial potential.
-As a consequence, the anomalous Hall conductivity is generated as
+In particular, an electric current is generated orthogonal to both the applied electric field and the direction of the axial vector, resulting in an anomalous Hall conductivity

-where $\Theta$ is a Heavisde step function.
-For a more detailed review of the theoretical and experimental aspects of the Weyl semimetal, we refer \cite{rao2016weyl,wang2017quantum,zhong2025weyl}.